 Lets take an example, If you have a webpage like

-http://www.mistonline.in/search/index.php?name=java , there is every possiblity that a hacker can try to inject some javascript in that something like this
+http://www.mistonline.in/search/index.php?name=java , there is every possibility that a hacker can try to inject some javascript in that something like this

 http://www.mistonline.in/search/index.php?name=<script language=javascript>setInterval